Myleene Klass: Music career

 After graduating, Klass spent a short period as part of a reality show for Bravo, called The Dolls' House.
-She sang backing vocals for Cliff Richard, with whom she had previously worked at age 10 when she sang in a choir featured in his 1988 single "Mistletoe and Wine", which was that year's Christmas number one on the UK singles chart, and made her West End theatre debut in Miss Saigon.
+She sang backing vocals for Cliff Richard, with whom she had previously worked at the age of 10 when she sang in a choir featured in his 1988 single "Mistletoe and Wine", which was that year's Christmas number one on the UK singles chart, and made her West End theatre debut in Miss Saigon.

 Early television work came in 1998, when Klass sang soprano for the music of the Channel 4 film Alice through the Looking Glass.

 Hear'Say

 In 2001, Klass auditioned for the ITV reality show Popstars, which offered contestants an opportunity to become part of a newly formed pop band.
 Klass was chosen as one of the ten finalists and became a member of Hear'Say, with Kym Marsh, Suzanne Shaw, Danny Foster and Noel Sullivan.
 Following the success of their first album, the band was given its own TV show entitled Hear'Say It's Saturday.
 During the show's run, the band had a chance to perform with such established artists as Lionel Richie, Celine Dion, Bradley Walsh, Blue and Atomic Kitten.
 At the end of 2001, Hear'Say appeared on the Royal Variety Performance.

 The group undertook a 37-date sold-out arena tour and performed numerous television guest appearances.
 Klass made many appearances with Hear'Say on TV and in live performances during 2002.
 The pop act's many promotional appearances during the year were also broadcast as part of their own TV shows, entitled Hear'Say: A New Chapter in Full and The Hear'Say Story.
 In total, Hear'Say had four Top 10 singles including two number-ones in the British charts, before splitting up after a reported long-term feud between Klass and Marsh.
 The feud resulted in Marsh leaving the band in December 2001, to be replaced by Johnny Shentall in 2002.
 The band split up in October of that year.